mooltiverse/nyx/docs/_pages/guide/user/02.introduction/usage.md

 You can apply the [plugin](https://plugins.gradle.org/plugin/com.mooltiverse.oss.nyx) as a *project plugin* or as a *settings plugin*.
 You're suggested to use the *settings plugin* to make sure you have properties are evaluated early in the build lifecycle as detailed in [this post]({{ site.baseurl }}{% link _posts/2020-01-01-the-gradle-version-project-property-is-unspecified.md %}).

-In both cases you can use the same [plugin DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block):
+When using Groovy you can use the same [plugin DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block) in both cases:

 ```groovy
 plugins {